-Everything you need to do to prep before starting Diablo 3 Season 19, now live
+Everything you need to do to prep for Diablo 3 Season 22

 Class choice is a particular beastie.
 Some people have their favorites that they play every Season and could not care less about how they may have changed at the patch.
 Some are looking to kick butt and take names and want to optimize from the get-go.
 And some fall in between those two extremes.
 I tested the waters of Seasonal play in Season 10 and never looked back.
 I know what I like to play, but I also want that initial grind to go pretty quickly.
 Here are a few factors to consider when selecting a class: